- Do Dogs Have Daily Thinking Patterns?

 This includes starring at us for long periods of time to watch our behavior.

-They do it as a way to communicate and look out for clues that we are about to give them something.
+They do it to communicate and look out for clues that we are about to give them something.

 Dogs Have Fascinating Minds That We Are Yet To Understand Fully

-MRI scans on canine brains have helped us to understand how our dogs can think and communicate.
+MRI scans on canine brains have helped us to understand what our dogs can think about all day.

 The precise thoughts that go through their brains are still a mystery, however.